Plantar fasciitis massage is one of those treatments for plantar fasciitis pain which we all gravitate to.

 You can make this massage more targeted to the plantar fascia by extending the toes when you rub your thumb along your foot.
 Toe extension (known as dorsiflexion) is where your toes bend back and up towards your knee, and not point down towards the ground.

-For those with hypermobility disorders like ehlers danlos syndrome self massage with a thumb sitting in an extended position can be quite sore, try using the fleshy “heel” of your palm instead to apply pressure to your foot.
+For those with hypermobility disorders (and flat feet) like ehlers danlos syndrome self massage with a thumb sitting in an extended position can be quite sore, try using the fleshy “heel” of your palm instead to apply pressure to your foot.

 In Clinic Massage